-Indiana Silver Alert issued for missing 85-year-old man from Cromwell
+Indiana Silver Alert canceled for missing 85-year-old man from Cromwell

+LATEST: Indiana Silver Alert at 10:19 p.m.
+May 1 canceled the search for Jerry Moore.

 CROMWELL, Ind.
 (WISH) — An Indiana Silver Alert was issued Wednesday morning for an 85-year-old man missing from Cromwell who is believed to be in extreme danger and may require medical assistance.